100+ Log Cabin Kits & Everything You Need To Know Before Buying

 - Assembly Timeframes

-A log home kit contains all the key materials required to build a log cabin.
+A log home kit is a package which contains all the key materials required to build a log cabin.
 A kit generally includes:

 - Log Walls